AzDocs/AzDocs/Wiki/Azure.md

 > NOTE: Currently the documentation revolves around Classic Pipelines.
 We are currently working to transition to YAML pipelines.
 The docs will be updated accordingly.

 ### Service Principal Setup
-To deploy from Azure DevOps you need a service principal.
+To deploy from Azure DevOps you need a service connection to your Azure environment.
+There are multiple authentication/authorization options.
+We created this using a service principal (manual).
 We recommend creating this first in Azure and assigning it the `Owner` for your subscription (make at least one service principal per subscription).
 Find the documentation on how to create service principals & assign roles [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).

 # Recommended Architecture